determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

        args: ["99999m"]
        ...

-Next apply the Determined Helm chart and exec into the pod containing Master.
+Next apply the Determined Helm chart and exec into the pod containing the master.

 .. code:: bash

    helm install <deployment-name> helm/charts/determined

-   # List pods and find the Master pod
+   # List pods and find the master pod.
    kubectl get pods

    kubectl exec -it <master-pod-name> -- /bin/bash